goFrendiAsgard/GoIgniter/README.md

     }
 ```

 First, look at the controller.
 Pretty similar to normal CodeIgniter's.
 But as many cool PHP framework out there, here, you should use `namespace`.
-At first, this might looks like an extra works, but this will gives you at least two advantage:
+At first, this might looks like an extra works, but this will gives you at least two advantages:

-* You no longer need to worry about class colition
+* You no longer need to worry about class collision
 * Switching to other cool framework out there (laravel, symfony, codeigniter4, etc) will be easier

 Also, now you do `$model = new \Modules\Test\Models\MyModel();` instead of `$this->load->model('mymodel');`.
 This is also a good practice.
 Err, actually no, the best practice is this: